bhbdev/bhbdev-com/content/resume.md

 - Prototyped and co-developed internal microservices, including an AI chatbot with agentic and generative capabilities, a gRPC-based rules engine, a multi-tenant content management system, automated feed processing, event tracking, and user acquisition tools.

 - Developed the full stack for [triviastreaks.com](https://www.triviastreaks.com), including front-end and back-end implementation, acquisition tools, and content automation.
 Managed processes for content creation, campaign scheduling, and continuous deployment.
-(Vue, C++/V8, Postgres, AWS, S3, Cloudfront, GSuite GTM/GA4).

 - Continued technical support and operations for ArcaMax systems during acquisition.